GFZ/enpt/README.rst

 Credits
 -------

-The development of the gms_preprocessing package was funded by the German Federal Ministry of Education and Research (BMBF).
+This software was developed within the context of the EnMAP project supported by the DLR Space Administration with funds of the German Federal Ministry of Economic Affairs and Energy (on the basis of a decision by the German
+Bundestag: 50 EE 1529) and contributions from DLR, GFZ and OHB System AG.

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.